Top Web Search Tricks Everyone Should KnowPosted Aug. 25, 2019, 6:01 p.m. by Michael G

-For example, if you would search for tea, you will actually get just too many results related to the word tea, but if you narrow it down to by simply searching for Darjeeling Tea from India, you will definitely be more successful in getting the information that you need.
+For example, if you would search for tea, you will get just too many results related to the word tea, but if you narrow it down to by simply searching for Darjeeling Tea from India, you will be more successful in getting the information that you need.

 Use Quotation Marks:

-Using quotes especially while searching for a particular phrase, will definitely help in narrowing down your search results.
+Using quotes especially while searching for a particular phrase, will help in narrowing down your search results.
 By using quotation marks around a phrase, you are intentionally informing the search engine to look only for those things that include this particular search term within their content.

-This trick is very useful in getting really well hyper-focused results.
+This trick is very useful in getting well hyper-focused results.
 Especially when you are looking for an exact phrase, just put in quotes and see what happens next.

-For example, if you want to search “How to Braid”, your search results will contain all these three words that too in proximity to each other and in the order you intended them to be, rather than being scattered all over the web-page.
+For example, if you want to search “How to Braid”, your search results will contain all these three words that too in proximity to each other and the order you intended them to be, rather than being scattered all over the web-page.